 - A ‘Classroom Mode’ to provide styling for your course pages

 - Course progress tracking, so students can see how much they’ve accomplished

 - Subscription options for paid courses

-Plus, because you're building your LMS in WordPress, you also have all the advantages that come along with the internet's most popular Content Management System (CMS).
-These include the ability to add custom code, access to themes and plugins, and the WordPress Customizer.
+Plus, you’re building your LMS in WordPress.
+So you also have all the advantages that come along with the internet’s most popular content management system (CMS).
+Things like adding custom code, access to themes and plugins, and the WordPress Customizer.

-Moreover, WordPress gives you full control over every aspect and feature of your website and online classroom.
-If you feel that other LMS platforms are too restrictive, then using MemberPress Courses is a fantastic alternative.
+Moreover, WordPress gives you full control over every part of your website and online classroom.
+If you feel that other LMS platforms are too restrictive, or you’re not to keen on paying third-party fees, then MemberPress Courses is a fantastic alternative.